sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding_9_embedding_into_streamlit.md

 <img src="assets/sl15.png" width="800"/>

-In the `Embed workbook` pop-up, click the `Public` tab and then the drop arrow followed by the `Dashboard`.
+In the `Embed workbook` pop-up, click the `Public` tab and then the drop arrow followed by the `Profit Planning Tool`.
 This will define all the elements on the Workbook's Dashboard page to be embedded.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> Sigma embedding supports a Workbook, Page or any Elements to be embedded into external applications.